tubalmartin/riloadr/README.md

             base: 'images/{breakpoint-name}/', // {breakpoint-name} will be replaced by one of your breakpoints names
             defer: 'belowfold',
             foldDistance: 125,
-            ignoreLowBandwidth: true, // HiDPI images will be requested regardless of connection speed
+            ignoreLowBandwidth: true, // Hi-Res images will be requested regardless of connection speed
             onload: function(){
                 // Image x is loaded
                 // Do whatever you need